VincentPater/ESP32_DSMR_MQTT/README.md

 # ESP32_DSMR_MQTT
-Software for the ESP32 (I use an official ESP32C6 DevKit.) that decodes and sends P1 smart meter (DSMR) data to a MQTT broker, with the possibility for Over The Air (OTA) firmware updates.
+Software for the ESP32 (I use an official ESP32C6 DevKit.) that decodes and sends P1 smart meter (DSMR 5.0 - maybe older versions too?) data to a MQTT broker, with the possibility for Over The Air (OTA) firmware updates.

 ## About this fork
 This fork was based on the work done by [Bartwo](https://github.com/bartwo/esp32_p1meter/tree/master).